bio-tools/biohackathon2022/paper/paper.md

 The functions for mapping between WorkflowHub and bio.tools:

-1. Access the Galaxy Australia and Galaxy Europe APIs to extract both Galaxy specific tool identifiers and bio.tools identifiers, where available;
+1. Access the Galaxy Australia and Galaxy Europe APIs to extract both Galaxy specific tool identifiers and bio.tools identifiers, where available  [@usesDataFrom:10.1093/nar/gkac247];
 2. Access the entire WorkflowHub registry via API (https://workflowhub.eu/workflows.json), filtering for Galaxy workflows only;
 3. Collect all available workflow metadata from the WorkflowHub API;
 4. For each workflow, extract all workflow step numbers and Galaxy identifiers (where these are documented, N = 82 of N = 129 workflows total);